ConacBreslin/Face-your-fears/README.md

 - Gits's [gitpod](https://www.gitpod.io/) was used for writing and editing code, and for submitting and pushing to GitHub.
 - [GitHub](https://github.com/) was used for storing the code after being pushed from Git.
 - [Bootstrap 5.0.1](https://getbootstrap.com/) was used for responsiveness and styling.
-- [Google Fonts](https://fonts.google.com/) was used to import the ‘Metrophobic’ font into the style.css file.
+- [Google Fonts](https://fonts.google.com/) was used to import the font.
-- Photos were used from
-- Colours were identified in photos using [IMAGECOLORPICKER.com](https://imagecolorpicker.com/).
-- Colour palette was generated using [coolors.co](https://coolors.co/).
+- The colour palette was generated using [coolors.co](https://coolors.co/).
-- Foreground/Brackgound contrast as checked using [contrast-ratio.com](https://contrast-ratio.com/).
+- Foreground/Backgound contrast as checked using [contrast-ratio.com](https://contrast-ratio.com/).
-The favicon was downloaded from [favicon.io](https://favicon.io/favicon-generator/)
+- The favicon was downloaded from [favicon.io](https://favicon.io/favicon-generator/).
+- The logo was created on [zyro.com](https://logo.zyro.com/).
-- tutorials from [XV.com](https://www.), [XV.com](https://www.), [XV.com](https://www.) were followed in designing the features of the quiz.
+- The following tutorials from [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2405s) and [codeexplained.org](https://www.youtube.com/watch?v=49pYIMygIcU) were followed in designing the features of the quiz.
 ## Testing
+Bugs identified - during development and testing the bugs identified and corrected are listed here []().
-### Validation.
+### Validation
 - HTML.The quiz’s html validation was tested by [validator.w3.org](https://validator.w3.org/).
 The errors identified and fixes are documented [here](assets/images/html-validator-testing.png).
 The errors identified and fixes are documented [here](assets/images/jigsaw-testing.png).
 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/lighthouse-report.png).
 - Manual Testing.
 Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeedinging.